Rilmazafone

-Rilmazafone (リスミー, Rhythmy, previously known as 450191-S) is a water-soluble prodrug developed in Japan.
-Once metabolized, rilmazafone is converted into several benzodiazepine metabolites that have sedative and hypnotic effects.
-These metabolites induce impairment of motor function and have hypnotic properties.
+Rilmazafone (リスミー, Rhythmy, previously known as 450191-S) is a water-soluble prodrug developed by Shionogi.
+Inside the human body, rilmazafone is converted into several benzodiazepine metabolites that have sedative and hypnotic effects.

 Rilmazafone is not a benzodiazepine, since there is no benzene ring fused with a diazepine ring in the compound; in fact, the parent drug has no diazepine ring.
 It is therefore not classified as a benzodiazepine in several countries, including the United States, where it is not designated a controlled substance.
 Rilmazafone has no effects on benzodiazepine receptors itself, nor does it produce any psychoactive effects prior to metabolism.
-However, once inside the body it is metabolized by aminopeptidase enzymes in the small intestine to form the principal active benzodiazepine 8-chloro-6-(2-chlorophenyl)-N,N-dimethyl-4H-1,2,4-triazolo [1,5-a][1,4]benzodiazepine-2-carboxamide.
+However, once inside the body it is metabolized by aminopeptidase enzymes in the small intestine to form the principal active benzodiazepine rilmazolam (8-chloro-6-(2-chlorophenyl)-N,N-dimethyl-4H-1,2,4-triazolo[1,5-a][1,4]benzodiazepine-2-carboxamide).
 As can be seen in the molecular diagram below, the principal metabolite contains a benzodiazepine ring structure (i.e., a benzene ring fused with a diazepine ring), unlike the parent compound (rilmazafone), which has no diazepine ring.
+Rilmazafone has been identified as a NPS (new psychoactive substance) in the U.S. and Europe.